-Good: Solidly built, impressive off-road and easy to drive on road, refined, six-speed transmission with low range, available with eight-speed automatic.
+Good: Impressive off road and easy to drive off road, refined, six-speed transmission with low range, now available with eight-speed automatic, feels solid and durable.

-Bad: 2.0 TDI has low CO2 and is reasonably economical but not really man enough for the job.
+Bad: 2.0 TDI has low CO2 and is reasonably economical but not really man enough for tough work.

 Good: Huge improvement on previous Beetle.
 Distinctive interior harks back to original Beetle.
 Enjoyable to drive.
 Engine line-up includes 1.2 TSI 105PS and economical 1.6 TDI.